-Understanding Direct Billing for Naturopathic Care in Ontario
+Understanding Insurance Coverage for Naturopathic Care in Ontario

-Many of the major group benefit insurers in Canada are connected to Telus eClaims and support direct billing for naturopathic services.
+Many of the major group benefit insurers in Canada include naturopathic services in their extended health plans.
 These commonly include:

-- Manulife: one of the most widely used group insurers in Canada; many Manulife plans support eClaims for paramedical providers including NDs
+- Manulife: one of the most widely used group insurers in Canada; many Manulife plans include coverage for paramedical providers including NDs

-- Sun Life: direct billing is available for many Sun Life group benefit members through Telus eClaims
+- Sun Life: many Sun Life group benefit plans include naturopathic coverage

-- Canada Life (formerly Great-West Life). supports eClaims direct billing for naturopathic services on many employer plans
+- Canada Life (formerly Great-West Life): many employer plans include naturopathic services

-- Desjardins: participates in eClaims for a range of paramedical categories including naturopathic care
+- Desjardins: covers naturopathic care under a range of paramedical categories

-- Green Shield Canada: supports direct billing for naturopathic services on plans that include ND coverage
+- Green Shield Canada: includes naturopathic services on plans that cover ND visits

 - Blue Cross: participation varies by province and employer plan; check with your insurer to confirm

-Coverage and direct billing eligibility vary significantly between individual plans, even within the same insurer.
-Just because your insurer is listed above does not guarantee that your specific plan supports direct billing for naturopathic care.
+Coverage varies significantly between individual plans, even within the same insurer.
+Just because your insurer is listed above does not guarantee that your specific plan covers naturopathic care.
 Always confirm with your insurer before your appointment to avoid unexpected costs.

 What to ask your insurer before booking